mvab/annotate_rsids_and_liftover/README.md

 *To run:*

-Provide __full paths__ to input GWAS file (outpur from (1) or a separate file in regenie format), path to folder containing the downloaded chain files, and the _starting_ genome build (i.e. if need b38 -> b37, add '38'):
+Provide __full paths__ to input GWAS file (output from (1) or a separate file in regenie format), path to folder containing the downloaded chain files, and the _starting_ genome build (i.e. if need b38 -> b37, add '38'):

 ```
 ./02_liftover_GWAS.sh /path/to/your/GWAS_rsids.txt.gz /path/to/refdata/ 38